-Locum Tenens Job Board Healthcare Recruiting - locumtenens. com LocumTenens com specializes in recruiting physicians, advanced practitioners, psychologists, and social workers to work temporary and temp-to-perm assignments at healthcare organizations across the U S We offer both onsite and virtual approaches to mitigating physician shortages
+Locum Tenens Job Board Healthcare Recruiting - locumtenens. com LocumTenens com specializes in the temporary placement of physicians, advanced practitioners, psychologists, and social workers at healthcare facilities across the U S through onsite and telehealth services

 What Is a Locum Doctor?
 Definition, Benefits and Career Path A locum doctor, or locum tenens physician, is a medical professional who substitutes for a practice's regular doctor for a period of time These doctors might temporarily replace physicians who are ill, on sabbatical or traveling